Georgianna Bishop: Career

 She was born on October 15, 1878, in Bridgeport, Connecticut, to Sydney Bishop and Mary Helen Staples.

-Golf career

 She was the winner of the 1904 U.S. Women's Amateur, played at Merion Golf Club in Ardmore, Pennsylvania.
 She defeated Mrs. E. F. Sanford from the Essex County Country Club at the Merion Cricket Club in Haverford, Pennsylvania.
 She played for the Brooklawn Golf Club in Bridgeport, Connecticut.
 Bishop won the state amateur championships for women four times: 1920-1922 and 1927.

 Personal life

 Bishop died on September 1, 1971, in Bridgeport, Connecticut.

-Honors
+Awards and honors

 In 1959, Bishop became the fifth inductee into the Connecticut Golf Hall of Fame.